wmtorode/mechaffinity/README.md

 `showAllPilotAffinities` : when true, the pilot dossier will show every affinity the pilot has with every chassis, when false only the highest level affininty will be show for a given chassis

+`enablePilotQuirks` : when true, pilot quirk patches will be enabled **Warning: This will conflict with Pilot Quirks mod**

 `globalAffinities` : a list of `affinityLevel` objects. these will aplly to all pilot-chassis combos.
 Note that affinity levels are additive

 `chassisAffinities` : a list of `ChassisAfinity` objects.
 These apply only to pilots-chassis combos that are called out by the affinity.
 Note these are additive with all other affinities.